Inside Best Buy’s Communication Revolution

-I was at Best Buy’s corporate headquarters today in Minneapolis, MN for the CMMA Professional Development Conference.
+I recently had the opportunity to attend the CMMA Professional Development Conference at Best Buy’s corporate headquarters in Minneapolis, Minnesota.
 The agenda for the events today were as follows:

 • Keynote Dialogue: Video Fueling Culture.
 Brad Anderson, Vice-Chairman and CEO, Best Buy